Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 declaration on the yellow box.
 Before, the yellow box was out there playing with the big boys.
 Now, it can only affect stacking within the blue box.

-This is a great cause of frustation.
+This is a great cause of frustration.
 No matter how high you set a `z-index` property, you will _never_ be able to 'escape' the parent stacking context.
 And every time you are struggling with making `z-index` work you can bet that it's because _something_ created a stacking context that you can't escape from.

 With this newfound understanding, spend some time explaining why [this example](https://z-index.juliu.is/?css=b%2Bposition%3A%20relative%3Bz-index%3A%201%7Cg%2Bposition%3A%20relative%3Bz-index%3A%2010%7Cp%2Bposition%3A%20relative%3Bz-index%3A%202%7Cr%2Bposition%3A%20relative%7Cy%2Bposition%3A%20relative%3Bz-index%3A%205%3Bheight%3A%20200px) makes perfect sense: